setap5d/rtd/docs/source/Usage/req1.rst

 .. image:: ../images/req1/sec1/image.png
     :width: 600px
     :align: center
-    :alt: Image of the project creation page
+    :alt: Image of the project  page

 Initially, the project page will have no projects, the user can click the "+" button to create a new project.
 This will open a modal where the user can enter the project title, deadline, and team leader.